Pastry Arts

 Overview

 Elgin Community College's Associate of Applied Science in Pastry Arts is perfect for turning your passion into a career.
-Our program offers hands-on training in various pastry techniques, from preparing batters and doughs to chocolates and confections and assembling and decorating specialty pastries and cakes.
+Our program provides hands-on training in pastry techniques, including batters, doughs, chocolates, confections, and decorating cakes and pastries.
 With practical experience and expert guidance, you'll learn everything you need to succeed in the pastry field.

-At ECC, you'll learn the technical skills required to excel in a professional bakeshop and gain essential business skills to manage day-to-day operations effectively.
-You will learn how to use professional equipment in the baking labs to transition from the classroom to a professional pastry kitchen.
+At ECC, you'll gain technical baking skills and essential business knowledge to effectively manage day-to-day bakeshop operations.
+You’ll learn to use professional equipment in baking labs, preparing you to transition from classroom to pastry kitchen.

 Prepare for Immediate Employment

-The future employment outlook for Pastry Art Professionals and Bakers is expected to increase by 5 percent from 2022 to 2032, faster than the average growth rate for all occupations.
+The future employment outlook for Pastry Art Professionals and Bakers is expected to grow by 5 percent from 2022 to 2032.
+This growth rate is faster than the average for all occupations.
 Over the next decade, there will be approximately 33,800 job openings for professionals in this field each year (accessed August 14, 2024).

 Plan of Study and Course Descriptions